Increase quality with controlled deposition, stress monitoring and RHEED analysis to optimize your PVD processes.

 PVD tools have also been developed for the fabrication of extremely thin films, i.e. films only nanometers in thickness.
 PVD deposition tools can deposit monolayers of virtually any material, including materials with melting points up to 3500 °C. There are variants of the PVD process whereby the method for generating the physical vapor is different, but all processes take place in a vacuum chamber of some type.
 PVD, like other deposition processes, benefits from in situ process monitoring.

 The PVD coating method involves a purely physical process.
-The three most common processes are 1) plasma sputtering 2) pulsed laser deposition 3) e-beam evaporation.
+The three most common processes are 1) plasma sputtering, 2) pulsed laser deposition, and 3) e-beam evaporation.
 The film materials are transferred via various methods from some starting ‘target’ with subsequent condensation onto the host substrate.

 RHEED analysis is a proven technique for PVD applications utilized in R&D and full production facilities worldwide.
 Being able to analyze the surface structure and morphology via electron diffraction on a phosphor RHEED screen with the kSA 400 RHEED system provides real-time film growth information.
 Growth rate, surface structure and texture, and lattice spacing/strain are easily determined using the kSA 400 RHEED system.